 Operate can create the following types of charts:

 Bar - This type presents categorical data using bars with heights or lengths that are proportional to the values that they represent.
-In Operate, you can create them both horisontally and vertically.
+In Operate, you can create them both horizontally and vertically.

-Line - Similarly to the bar chart, it allows you to displays information as a series of data points, connected by straight lines.
+Line - Similarly to the bar chart, it allows you to display information as a series of data points, connected by straight lines.